Thomasorus/thomasorus.com/README.md

-# thomasorus.com
+# Thomasorus
-My website, done with gatsby js
+My website, done with gatsby js.

+# To do

+- Migrate to Kirby 2
+- Revamp the css grid code
+- Update content